 Unauthorized use, duplication, and/or distribution of UAS digital media files is prohibited.
 Personnel shall not make copies of any UAS digital media files for their personal use and are prohibited from using recording devices (such as personal camera, tablets, or smart phone) or any secondary video camera to capture UAS systems media including the retention of video cached on the web.
-All recorded digital media: images and audio are property of the City of Phoenix Fire Department and shall not be copied, released, or disseminated in any form or manner outside the parameters of this policy without the expressed written consent Public Affairs Chief.
+All recordeddigital media: images and audio are property of the City of Phoenix Fire Department and shall not be copied, released, or disseminated in any form or manner outside the parameters of this policy without the expressed written consent Public Affairs Chief.

-Requests for UAS digital media, including requests from Federal Prosecutors, the State Attorney General's Office, County Attorneys or City Prosecutor's Office, shall be forwarded to the Phoenix Fire Department Personnel Division, with sufficient information to locate the specific UAS file.
-It may be necessary to redact personally identifiable information, or information to protect a patient and/or civilian's medical and/or personal privacy.
+Requests for UAS digital media, including requests from Federal Prosecutors, State Attorney General's Office, County Attorneys or City Prosecutor's Office, shall be forwarded to the Phoenix Fire Department Personnel Division, with sufficient information to locate the specific UAS file.
+It may be necessary to redact personally identifiable information, or information to protect a patient and/or innocent civilian's medical and/or personal privacy.

-Photographic and video data that is collected will be retained in accordance with Fire Department Policies and its Records Retention Schedule.
-This will be determined by the nature of the record in question.
+Photographic and video data that is collected will be retained in accordance with Fire Department Policies and Records Retention Schedule.
+This will be determined by the nature of the material in question.
+Training footage may be retained or purged as needed.